BitPoet/ProcessModuleApiDoc/README.md

 This module parses and documents PHP files on the fly, so documentation doesn't have to be generated from scratch when the PHP file changes.

+## Module Status

+Alpha - try out at your own risk.
+Do not use on production systems!

 ## What it Displays

 The documentation viewer displays the following information: